Characters: Index | Yakuza | Yakuza 2 | Yakuza 3 | Yakuza 4 | Yakuza 5 | Yakuza 0 | Yakuza 6 | Judgment | Yakuza: Like a Dragon | Lost Judgment

 - Meganekko: A rather cute if standoffish young woman who wears glasses.

 - Official Couple: With Hoshino in the end.

 - She Cleans Up Nicely: Both Hoshino and the club manager can tell right away that with the right clothes and haircut she can be a number one hostess.
-Yagami has to concede when she sees her all set.
+Yagami has to concede when he sees her all dressed up.

 - Shipper on Deck: Is very invested in seeing Yagami return Mafuyu's affections.

 - Unkempt Beauty: She wears rather modest clothing and clearly doesn't take care of her hair.
 Regardless, several characters, including Hoshino, consider her pretty.